 - National Board of Nutrition Support Certification (NBNSC) established by ASPEN

 - Dietitians of Canada, Learning on Demand, Critical Care Nutrition

-This is not meant to be an exhaustive list.
-In fact, you may find that your workplace has access to online modules and case studies for enteral nutrition-related activities.
+You may find that your workplace has access to online modules and case studies for enteral nutrition-related activities.
 You may also access on-the-job training or job shadowing.
 For these, there is no set curriculum, nor is there a set number of hours necessary to be deemed competent.
 You are encouraged you to find a colleague who is registered with the Restricted Activity you require and request mentorship.
 You may have opportunities for job shadowing, or case studies, and ultimately have the experience of practicing some enteral nutrition care on patients, which is overseen by your colleague, practice educator or practice leader.

-To practice enteral nutrition, are both Restricted Activities (RAs) A and C required?
+Q6: To practice enteral nutrition, are both Restricted Activities (RAs) A and C required?

 This depends on the nature of the enteral nutrition practice.
 For information distinguishing Restricted Activities A and C, refer the CDBC’s Interpretive Guide: Restricted Activities.